BAA Comet Section : Comets discovered in 2013

 2013 G5 (Catalina)

 An 18th magnitude comet was discovered on April 13.46 during the course of the Catalina Sky Survey with the 0.68-m Schmidt.
-The initial MPEC orbit puts the comet at perihelion at 0.9 au in 2013 September.
-The JPL 1-sigma uncertainty is around 3 days.
-JPL give a MOID of 0.08 au, so a meteor shower is a possibility.
+The comet was at perihelion at 0.9 au in 2013 September.
+JPL give a MOID of 0.07 au, so a meteor shower is a possibility.

 2013 G6 (Lemmon)

 A 19th magnitude comet was discovered on April 13.48 on images taken during the Mt Lemmon Survey with the 1.5m reflector.
-It will reach perihelion in 2013 July at 2.1 au.
+It was at perihelion in 2013 July at 2.0 au.

 2013 G7 (McNaught)